CaloriBurn GP® (Grains of Paradise)

 CaloriBurn GP® is NNB Nutrition's premium grains of paradise extract standardized for all three clinically active compounds — 6-paradol, 6-shogaol, and 6-gingerol — unlike competing extracts that standardize only for 6-paradol.

-What is the recommended dosage of CaloriBurn GP® (Grains of Paradise)?
+What is the recommended dosage of CaloriBurn GP?

-The clinically studied dose for CaloriBurn GP® (Grains of Paradise) is 40 mg/day before exercise or meals; clinically effective at this low dose.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 40 mg/day before exercise or meals; clinically effective at this low dose Always follow the product label and check with a healthcare provider for personal advice.